-By Christopher O’Connor, Executive Director and CEO, Persistent Systems; Pari Natarajan, CEO & Co-founder, Zinnov
+By Christopher O’Connor, Executive Director & CEO, Persistent Systems; Pari Natarajan, CEO, Zinnov

 The current situation has created a renaissance moment for digital.
 While digital was on the radar for companies, the speed and magnitude in which it is being deployed today are unprecedented.
 Leaders across industries are relying on digital as the foundation to increase their enterprises’ agility and composability.

 Here, Pari Natarajan, CEO & Co-founder, Zinnov, is in conversation with Christopher O’Connor, Executive Director and CEO, Persistent Systems to discuss Persistent’s proprietary digital mosaic framework, and how this framework is being used by Enterprises and ISVs to unlock competitive advantage and create business elasticity.
 Here are some of the excerpts from the conversation.

 What is a digital mosaic?
 And why is it more relevant in today’s business context than ever before?

 Digital mosaic framework gives organizations the opportunity to transform their business and technology landscape based on new products, services, and solutions built on flexible cloud-based services.
 In today’s world, IT is delivering new cloud-based capabilities that enable increased enterprise composability and agility, allowing the business to flex and adapt to changing market dynamics and demand.
 Combined with the capabilities of automation, advanced analytics, IOT, AI/ML, and reimagined customer interactions, the options are endless.
 The current global pandemic has accelerated the need to shift towards digital channels, increase automation, and secure IT assets for a remote global workforce which is what makes this digital mosaic more pertinent than ever before.

 Legacy complexity cannot be under-estimated.
 How do digital mosaic solutions co-exist with legacy applications?